 The 0-6 period is when brain development is most rapid.
 Neural pathways are forming and the brain is highly responsive to behavioural intervention.

-Every $1 invested in early intervention saves $7-20 in long-term costs.
+Every $1 invested in early intervention may save $7-20 in long-term costs (based on early childhood economics research).

 WHO Guidelines